On the dynamics of a free vortex pair in the presence of a fixed vortex: Problem formulation

-where $M$ and $H$ are finite constants as we have assumed $r_1=1,r_2\neq 0$, and $r_{12}\neq 0$ at $t=0$.
-These two constants arise from the conservation of angular impulse and the conservation of interaction energy of the vortex system, respectively.
-Unlike the classical counterpart, our constrained three-vortex problem (one fixed vortex and two free vortices) lacks the conservation of linear impulse and the corresponding barycenter symmetry associated with it.
-Since less number of constants of motion generally indicate non-integrability, we shall first check the integrability of system~\eqref{z0_z1_z2_dot}.
+which arise from the conservation of angular impulse and the conservation of interaction energy of the vortex system, respectively.
+Indeed $H$ is nothing but the Hamiltonian of system~\eqref{z0_z1_z2_dot} satisfying Hamiltonian equations of motion for $x_\alpha$ and $y_\alpha$,

+Unlike the classical counterpart~\cite{G1877,S1949,N1975,AH1979}, the present problem of constrained three vortices (one fixed vortex and two free vortices) lacks the conservation of linear impulse, and the corresponding barycenter (a constant center of vorticity) symmetry associated with it.
+Although fewer constants of motion generally indicate non-integrability, only the variables $z_1$ and $z_2$ evolve temporally.
+Since the conserved quantities $M$ and $H$ are functionally independent, and also Poisson commute, the Hamiltonian system~\eqref{z0_z1_z2_dot} is completely integrable.
+Given that the vortex system~\eqref{z0_z1_z2_dot} has only regular dynamics, we may now proceed with understanding the vortex trajectories for different initial conditions.